Yunmi0310/AWS/JUMPBOX/README.md

 # 8. Ping googl.com
 . use putty to connect to JB and move JB & final instance key to JB instance using WinSCP.
-And then access to final instance which is insde private subnet.
+. access to final instance which is insde private subnet.
 From final instance, ping google.com using NAT instance

 *putty IP address: ec2-user@54.174.234.204